amankkg/amank.me/src/pages/cv.md

 - with 5 years experience of full-stack web development (React, Node, .NET)
 - with passion for FP and types (even in JavaScript)
-- also interested in cloud & distributed systems, software design, DDD, JAMstack and Linux
+- also interested in cloud & distributed systems, DDD, JAMstack and Linux

 [Telegram] | [GitHub] | [Twitter] | [LinkedIn] | [amankubanychbek@gmail.com][email]